HiveMQ Edge General Installation Information

 This is the default way to provide content such as the XML configuration, keystores, or other non-YAML content to the templates without breaking them.

-To view the logs your container produces, use: kubectl logs -f hivemq-edge-0.
+To view the logs your container produces, enter: `

-After a few seconds, look for the following line:
+In a few moments, look for the following output:

 Protocol-adapter 'test' started successfully.